 When calibrating a device, its measurements are compared to an exceptionally precise reference device.
-The device that is calibrated is not intended to be adjusted in this process.

 On the one hand, using a calibrated device offers you the certainty that the measured value is actually as close to the real value as you require it to be and as the data sheet claims.
 Of course, it would also suffice to periodically compare the measurements taken by Querx to a reference device’s results.
 Or even simpler, just dip a connected waterproof cable sensor into ice-water and then into boiling water.
 If the values are approximately 0.0 °C and 100.0 °C, this might be sufficient for your applications.
 There is nothing wrong with this approach.

-(Keep in mind, though, that this method only works with Querx PT models.
-Please do not try it with Querx TH or THP models, since their sensors are not suited to being submerged in liquids.)
+Keep in mind, though, that this method only works with Querx PT models.
+Please do not try it with Querx TH or THP models, since their sensors are not suited to being submerged in liquids.

 Should you, on the other hand, be under the obligation to provide proof that certain temperature ranges are constantly maintained, e.g. when storing frozen food or medicine, things look quite different.
 The legislators, your customers or your internal quality assurance may require a traceable calibration.